Clement-Jean/clement-jean.github.io/_posts/2018-02-13-Productivity:-quality-over-quantity.md

 [Productivity: Keep it simple](https://clement-jean.github.io/Productivity-keep-it-simple/)

-We all lived that kind of situation in which we find another solution to solve a problem and that solution is so much… medium.com
 In this article I give a tip on how to reach your goal step by step.
 It is also related to quality because you can actually enjoy more your experiences than having long working, review, … sessions.

 [Productivity: Step by step approach](https://clement-jean.github.io/Productivity-step-by-step-technique/)

-In order to be productive we generally tend to work more hours or to set unattainable plans.
-The problem is that when… medium.com